 Bradby, Marie.
 Momma, Where Are You From?
 Illus.
 Chris K. Soentpiet.
 New York: Orchard Books, 2000.
 Momma tells her young daughter where she came from by recalling special moments from her past in rich detail.
 She tells of peddlers, segregated schools, listening to Duke Ellington and Count Basie, and close ties with neighbors and family.
 Realistic, beautifully rendered watercolor illustrations add to the authenticity of the book.

 Bradby, Marie.
 More Than Anything Else.
 Illus.
 Chris K. Soentpiet.
 New York: Orchard Books, 1995.
 Powerful story about Booker T. Washington's childhood hunger for learning to read, in a time when it was forbidden for slaves to read.
-The story ends when he begins to learn the alphabet and is shown how to write his name.
+Booker is nine years old, working at the salt works in WV after emancipation (He was born in Franklin County, VA).
+The story ends when he begins to learn the alphabet.
+Additional information is available on Soenpiet's web site.